twilio-labs/function-templates/covid-vaccine-faq-bot/README.md

 ## Deploying the template
 Before deploying the template to your Twilio account, you should make sure to complete the [prerequisite](#prerequisites) steps above, and make sure the following is true:
 1. You have an active Google Cloud Project with the Dialogflow API enabled
-2. You have a JSON authentication key associated with a Service Account from your Google Cloud Project, and this file is saved in your local clone of this repo.
+2. You have a JSON authentication key associated with a Service Account from your Google Cloud Project, and this file is saved to a file named `service-account-key.private.json` under the assets directory for this function template.
 3. You have created a Dialogflow agent and configured it either using one of the pre-built agents or have created your own

 ## Environment variables